techsenger/patternfx/README.md

 - `ComponentMediator` provides a controlled interaction channel between the `ComponentViewModel` and the `Component`;
 - `ComponentHistory` preserves continuity across sessions.

-At its core, MVVM4FX follows the KISS principle – every class, method, and abstraction exists only for a clear reason, avoiding unnecessary complexity or dependencies.
+At its core, PatternFX follows the KISS principle – every class, method, and abstraction exists only for a clear reason, avoiding unnecessary complexity or dependencies.
 This simplicity is deliberate: it keeps the architecture transparent, predictable, and easy to extend.

-By combining conceptual clarity with structural discipline, MVVM4FX achieves both architectural purity and practical flexibility — a balance where components remain independent yet fully interoperable.
+By combining conceptual clarity with structural discipline, PatternFX achieves both architectural purity and practical flexibility — a balance where components remain independent yet fully interoperable.
 It is not a minimalistic abstraction but a complete design system for building coherent, maintainable, and intelligent JavaFX applications.